 (b) Where 2 motor boats approach the same public jetty in the same direction under circumstances that if they proceed on their course a dangerous situation is likely to arise, the motor boat on the outer course shall give way to the motor boat on the inner course.

 18A.
-At least 2 persons must man sea going vessel
+At least 2 persons to man sea going vessel

 (1) In this regulation vessel means any vessel held for the purpose of pleasure privately and not for hire or reward.